Understanding Your Menstrual Cycle

 The fertile window spans approximately 6 days: the five days before ovulation and the day of ovulation itself.
 Research from the New England Journal of Medicine shows that:

-- Intercourse on ovulation day yields ~33% conception chance
+- Intercourse on ovulation day yields ~33% recollection chance

 - The day before ovulation: ~31% chance